Aveek-Saha/GitHub-Profile-Badges/README.md

 # GitHub Profile Badges
 Clean and consistent badges for your GitHub profile.
 All badges are readable with good contrast.
 More than 1.9k badges with icons to choose from.

-This list is auto updated from [Simple Icons](https://simpleicons.org/) once a day so it's always up to date.
+This list is auto updated from [Simple Icons](https://simpleicons.org/) once a month so it's always up to date.

 # Usage
 ### [Website](https://home.aveek.io/GitHub-Profile-Badges/)